Explorer 32: Pressure Gauges

 Three cold-cathode magnetron type density gauges (Redhead ionization gauges), each with its own high voltage supply and output electrometer, were flown to measure the density of the neutral atmosphere as a function of altitude, time, latitude, and solar and geomagnetic activity.
 One gauge was designated as NRC-528 and the other two as GCA-R5 to reflect different origins.
 Mounted on the satellite equator was one gauge of each designation, with the third gauge mounted 55° above the equator.
-The metal-ceramic GCA-R5 gauges had an internal magnetic field of about 0.1 T and contained radioactive material deposited on the anode to permit operation at low atmospheric densities (less than 10.E-17 g/cc) with the anode potential fixed at 3500 volts.
+The metal-ceramic GCA-R5 gauges had an internal magnetic field of about 0.1 T and contained radioactive material deposited on the anode to permit operation at low atmospheric densities (less than ×10^-17 g/cm3) with the anode potential fixed at 3500 volts.
 The GCA-R5 equatorially mounted gauge had a linear range switchable electrometer output, and high-resolution current measurements were obtained.
 The remaining two gauge outputs were through logarithmic electrometers.
 All electrometers were calibrated once each turn-on.
 The time resolution of the measurements was 2-seconds, which was equal to the satellite spin period and corresponded to a spatial resolution of 6 km along the orbit path.